isomerpages/govtech-corp/media/technews/_posts/2020-12-03-post-Tech Projects that were created to deal with cabin fever.md

 responded to COVID-19.</p>
 <p>Well, know what they say – modern problems require modern solutions.</p>
 <h3>Watch Penguins LIVE!</h3>
-<p><a href="https://www.penguins.org.au/virtual/live-penguin-tv/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Live Penguin TV</a>&nbsp;is
+<p>Live Penguin TV&nbsp;is a free streaming service brought to you by the
-a free streaming service brought to you by the non-profit conservationist organisation Phillip Island Nature Parks in Victoria, Australia.
+non-profit conservationist organisation Phillip Island Nature Parks in Victoria, Australia.
 With the Aussies experiencing their own version of circuit breaker, the rangers have turned to setting up a camera to stream penguins returning to their island home every day at around 1630 Singapore time.</p>
 <p>The stream is hosted by high energy and passionate rangers, talking us
 through as the tiny tuxedo waddlers return from the ocean to trek back to their burrows each night.
 The video quality is poor, but once the penguins